RahidZaman/gina-sdmi-ortho/README.md

 * 2009\_2010 - first year source scenes (2009 data pulled from archive)
 * 2011 - new scenes collected in 2011 and a few additional archive scenes

+You can download the 2012.01 version of this dataset from: https://github.com/gina-alaska/gina-sdmi-ortho/downloads